 - Museum of the Cannoniers - shows the military importance of Lille and the battles and attacks it underwent

 There are several weekly markets in Lille including:

 - the unmissable market here is the Wazemmes Market, where an innumerable number of stands cater to an innumerable number of visitors, with a very wide range of food products and other items available.
-One of the largest markets in France, it is open on Place de la Nouvelle Aventure on Tuesday, Thursday and Sunday mornings. be sure to pick up some of the local cheese - 'Vieux Lille' - while you are there.
+One of the largest markets in France, it is open on Place de la Nouvelle Aventure on Tuesday, Thursday and Sunday mornings.
+Be sure to buy some of the local cheese - 'Vieux Lille' - while you are there.

 - the Arts Market at place des Archives (Sunday morning) is a good place to see (and buy) arts, crafts, paintings etc.

 - the Lille christmas market is also among the most poular of the markets held in the run-up to Christmas across northern France.

 Public gardens in Lille

 - To the south of the town are the extensive Botanical Gardens, and an impressive tropical greenhouse